jecepede/WilCo/README.md

 Legal Mumbo Jumbo :

-This softeware is published under  :
+This software is published under :
 GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007

 In case you are wondering :